Inochi2D/inochi2d/README.md

 Puppet myPuppet = loadPuppet("myPuppet.inp");

 while(!glfwWindowShouldClose(window)) {
+    // NOTE: Inochi2D does not itself clear the main framebuffer
+    // you have to do that your self. glClear(GL_COLOR_BUFFER_BIT);

     // Run updateInochi2D first
     // This updates various submodules and time managment for animation